There are 2 versions of this small bagatelle game, both produced by the famous Louis Marx Toy company in Swansea.

 - rust to the base plate.

-Although the earlier red box is considerably harder to find,and certainly more desirable than the its bland counterpart
+Although the earlier red box is more elusive,and certainly more desirable, than its bland counterpart.

-One of those items of merchandise they probably thought would be a banker even before it was released.And it's not hard to see why they were right.
+In short ....
+One of those items of merchandise they probably thought would be a banker even before it was released.And it's not hard to see why.

 2 different designs as well as 2 different boxes.